BlckHawker/Productivity-App/.github/PULL_REQUEST_TEMPLATE/bugfix.md

+---
-# Bug Fix PR Template
+name: Bug Fix
+about: Submit a fix for a bug
+title: "[Bugfix] "
+labels: bug
+assignees: []
+---

 ## Summary
 <!-- A brief explanation of what the bug was and how it was fixed -->